tbar0970/jethro-pmm/README.md

 If you have an idea for a new feature, please [look if somebody has already requested it](https://github.com/tbar0970/jethro-pmm/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request) and if not, [open a new issue](https://github.com/tbar0970/jethro-pmm/issues/new).

-General questions about Jethro and how to use it can also be done in github issues, but the better place to do it is on our [facebook wall](https://www.facebook.com/pages/Jethro-PMM/188904087848113)
+General questions about Jethro and how to use it can also be done in github issues

-(Historical discussions can be seen at our older [Sourceforge forums](https://sourceforge.net/p/jethro-pmm/discussion/))

 The Jethro developers try to respond to issues in a timely manner, but for real-time support you may need to sign up for a hosting service such as [Easy Jethro](http://easyjethro.com.au).